ymzuiku/vanilla-document/README.md

 ## Ecology

-> All vanilla.js packages can use vanilly
+> All vanilla.js packages can use vanilla-document

-Because vanilly is vanilla.js's helper functions
+Because vanilla-document is vanilla.js's helper functions

 We created some vanilla.js packages: